NethServer/nethsecurity-docs/migration.rst

 - Migration in-place (firewall only): if the original NethServer 7 only contains the firewall module, you can perform an in-place migration and reuse the existing hardware.
 This scenario simplifies the migration process without the need for additional hardware.

 - Migration with other installed modules: if NethServer 7 contains additional modules such as the mail server, suitable hardware is required to run NethSecurity.
-  In this case you will need to import the configuration on a freshly installed NethSecurity.
+  In this case you will need to :ref:`import the configuration <import_migration-section>` on a freshly installed NethSecurity.

 Testing the migration
 =====================